digama0/mm0/mm0-c/mmb.md

 For definitions, the unify stream encodes the value of the definition.
 For theorems and axioms, the unify stream has the pattern `UHyp, <h1>, UHyp, <h2>, ..., UHyp, <hn>, <concl>` for a theorem with `n` hypotheses, where each `<hi>` is the encoding of the hypothesis expression and `<concl>` is the encoding of the conclusion expression.

-The `CMD_END` terminator is redundant because it is possible to predict the end of the stream, since each `UTerm[Save]` must be followed by `num_args` subexpressions, `URef` and `UDummy` have no subexpressions, and `UHyp` has two subexpressions (the first hypothesis and the remainder of the hypotheses and conclusion).
+The `END` terminator is redundant because it is possible to predict the end of the stream, since each `UTerm[Save]` must be followed by `num_args` subexpressions, `URef` and `UDummy` have no subexpressions, and `UHyp` has two subexpressions (the first hypothesis and the remainder of the hypotheses and conclusion).
 A unify stream that terminates too early or too late is malformed.

+To permit read-ahead, the `END` terminator must begin at least 5 bytes prior to the end of the file.
+This is generally not a problem since unify streams are usually in the middle of the file.

 ## Proof Stream